 This is why, when summarising research evidence for parliamentarians, communicating uncertainty is critical to presenting research findings in a responsible, transparent and meaningful way.
 Those providing impartial research services for parliamentarians must therefore be clear about the strengths and weaknesses of studies, they must explain numerical data in ways that are easy to understand, and they have to be clear about how uncertainties might be resolved and when.

-Understanding how POST communicates uncertainty in its briefings
+How POST communicates uncertainty in its briefings

 POST publishes three types of reports: